Three of Wands

 Hippalus

-Hippalus is a great explorer and navigator of the ancient world.
-He lived in Ptolemaic Egypt around the 1st Century BC.
-He was the first person to realize the Indian coast lies North-South and not the prevailing assumption of West-East.
-From this he was able to plot a direct sea route that was much faster than hugging the coastline.
+Hippalus was a great explorer and navigator of the ancient world.
+He lived in Ptolemaic Egypt around the 1st century BCE.
+He was the first to realize the Indian coast lies north-south, countering the prevailing assumption that it ran west-east.
+From this insight, he plotted a direct sea route that was vastly faster than hugging the coastline.

 This knowledge was significant.
-It massively increased trade via the sea route from the Red Sea to Southern India.
-This resulted in an increase of prosperity and growth.
+It massively increased trade via the sea route from the Red Sea to Southern India, resulting in an explosion of prosperity and growth.

-It also initially required a massive amount of courage and self-belief.
-Sailing across the Arabian Sea in the ships of the time was a daunting task.
-Not with Hippalus of course.
-He knew that with conviction and planning, no explorer is ever lost.
+Initially, it required immense courage and self-belief.
+Sailing straight across the Arabian Sea in the ships of the time was a daunting task.
+For Hippalus, however, it was a calculated risk.
+He knew that with conviction and planning, no explorer is ever truly lost.

 Description and Symbology

 We see the great explorer and navigator Hippalus viewing the distant horizon.
-He knows there is a direct route to exploration and riches beyond it for those who knows what he does and have the conviction and bravery to follow through.
-This conviction will take him on a long and potentially dangerous journey across the Sea of Arabia, a long sea voyage for ships of the time.
+He knows a direct route to exploration and riches lies beyond it, accessible to those who share his knowledge and possess the conviction to follow through.
+This bravery will take him on a long, potentially dangerous journey across the Arabian Sea.

-Like him, we also often see the horizon as symbolic of the future.
-Its line separates the known present and the unknown future.
+Like him, we often view the horizon as symbolic of the future.
+Its line separates the known present from the unknown future.

-The best things for personal growth are rarely the ones closest to your arm.
-You require the courage and tenacity to get up and make a path to them before you can grasp them.
+The best things for personal growth are rarely within arm's reach.
+You require the courage and tenacity to carve a path to them before you can grasp them.

-As with the Two of Wands, the Three of Wands harks back to the Magician card.
-Unlike the Two, the Three is less about conquest and passion and more about personal courage aimed at self-development.
-The Three is about going on a journey of self-discovery and expanding your horizons, rather than trying to rule the world or shape it to your aims.
+As with the Two of Wands, the Three harks back to the Magician card.
+However, unlike the Two, the Three is less about conquest and more about personal courage aimed at self-development.
+It is about embarking on a journey of self-discovery and expanding your horizons, rather than trying to rule the world or shape it to your immediate aims.

-In short, the Two is about using your passion to change the world whereas the Three is about discovering the larger world around you and allowing it to change you.
+In short, the Two is about using your passion to change your world; the Three is about discovering the larger world around you and allowing it to change you.

 row icon image